Net Neutrality explained: "Imagine internet is pizza ..."

 This Wednesday, tech companies such as Facebook, Google, Amazon, Netflix and Reddit will be participating in an event called the Day of Action to Save Net Neutrality.
 Net neutrality is the belief that internet service providers should treat all content, applications and websites the same, without favoring or blocking specific ones.

+The issue has been a contentious topic for regulators and companies alike.
+While many tech companies are in support of it, telecom companies and internet service providers — big and small — have come out against it.
+According to them, net neutrality regulations stifle competition and innovation.

-What does that actually mean?
-We asked experts in the field to explain by using metaphors and here is what they said:
+What does any of that actually mean?
+We asked experts on both sides of the issue to explain by using metaphors, but only received responses from proponents of net neutrality.
+Here is what they said:

 Charles Duan, staff attorney at Public Knowledge